Condition A-ZHeadaches and Migraines

 • Stay Hydrated: Keep a water bottle at your desk and sip throughout the day.
 Dehydration is a common headache trigger.

-• Adjust Your Workspace: Ensure your computer monitor is eye-level, and consider using anti-glare screens.
+• Adjust Your Workspace: Ensure your computer monitor is at eye level, and consider using anti-glare screens.
 Ergonomic furniture can also help reduce strain.

 A colleague of mine found that switching to blue light glasses eased her eye strain and consequently reduced her headache frequency.
 Adopting small changes like these can create a more comfortable work environment.